 Specifies the frame connection type to use for the member that you are placing.
 If you select By Rule, the software determines the frame connection to use based on the geometry between the member that you are placing and existing members in the model.
 If you select More, all available frame connections display from which you can select the frame connection to use.
 For more information about frame connections, see Frame Connections.
 This option is not available if you are editing an existing member.
 You can change the frame connection later by editing the frame connection directly.

-Activates the Connection Properties dialog box, which is used to specify properties for the active frame connection.
-The properties that appear in this dialog box are described under the Connection Properties section.
+Opens the Frame Connection Properties Dialog Box, which is used to specify properties for the active frame connection.

-Select the system to which the member belongs.
+Opens the Select System Dialog where you can select the system to which the member belongs.
+Select More to display all systems defined in the workspace or the model.
 You can define new systems in the Systems and Specifications task.
-Select More to display all systems defined in the workspace or the model.
-For more information, see Select System Dialog Box.

 Specifies the type category of the member, such as a beam or a column.
 The available member properties change depending on the member type category that you select.
 You can define a custom member type category by editing the Structural Member Type list in the Catalog task.